yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter4-going-global.md

 **Prerequisites**

-You need to complete [chapter 3](../chapter3-tolerating-outages) of the tutorial before proceeding to this one.
+You need to complete [Chapter 3](../chapter3-tolerating-outages) of the tutorial before proceeding to this one.

 ## Geo-partition the user library